Job board code starter for BCMS and Nuxt

 </NuxtLink>

-We loop through all the possible job posts we might have using v-for="opening in entries" and attach a unique identifier to them using their ID. :key="opening._id"
+Loop through all the possible job posts we might have using v-for="opening in entries" and attach a unique identifier to them using their ID. :key="opening._id"

 Remember, if your variable names differ, your editor will suggest the correct ones, thanks to BCMS's TypeScript feature.